rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | pack_logfmt fields (foo.*, bar.*) as baz
 ```

-The `pack_logfmt` doesn't modify or delete other labels.
+The `pack_logfmt` doesn't modify or delete other fields.
 If you do not need them, then add [`| fields ...`](https://docs.victoriametrics.com/victorialogs/logsql/#fields-pipe) after the `pack_logfmt` pipe.
 For example, the following query
-leaves only the `foo` label with the original log fields packed into [logfmt](https://brandur.org/logfmt):
+leaves only the `foo` field with the original log fields packed into [logfmt](https://brandur.org/logfmt):

 ```logsql
 _time:5m | pack_logfmt as foo | fields foo